 Gun Owner Identity Theft

 Theft of your legal weapon(s) or ID is not included in your membership cost.
 However, it is an optional addition.
 This means if someone were to steal your firearm and use it (or not), or your ID, you’ll have representation.
 The cost of this addition is either $6.95/month or $83.49 for the entire year.

 If you have basic membership, you are only covered in the state you sign-up under.
-However, with multi-state protection you receive criminal and civil defense in all 50 states, to include D.C. and Puerto Rico This will cost $2.95/month or $35.40/year for each member.
+However, with multi-state protection, you receive criminal and civil defense in all 50 states, including D.C. and Puerto Rico This will cost $2.95/month or $35.40/year for each member.

 If you have a minor living at home and intentional or accidental use of a firearm occurs, U.S. Law Shield offers coverage.
 The child will receive the exact same representation as their parent(s).
 Keep in mind, this is only coverage for minors.
 If you have an adult child living at home, they will need their own adult membership or you will need to get the “two adults membership.”
 Minor coverage will cost you $2/month or $24/year.